When is Chemotherapy Used?

 Chemoport.
 An implantable venous access device, this “wearable” port is inserted under the skin, usually around the right side of the chest into the large vein for easier, reliable, and direct access for intravenous chemotherapy treatment.
 It delivers a continuous flow of drugs to the body.

-Chemotherapy medication must be taken according to doctor’s instructions — it is crucial to take the right dose in the correct way.
+Chemotherapy medication taken by mouth according to doctor’s instructions—it is crucial to take the right dose in the correct way.